evanpurkhiser/systemd-user-xsession/README.md

 The service file will do a few different things

- 1. Initalize a logind session using the PAM login module on /dev/tty5
+ 1. Initialize a logind session using the PAM login module on /dev/tty5
  2. Load environment variables from /etc/profile into the systemd --user session
  3. Load user environment variables from $HOME/.config/systemd/environment
  4. Start the systemd --user session as the specified user, starting the